Spring Ski Summits 🇮🇹 🇨🇭 2023

 A superb and very physical week!
 More details on the Spring Ski Summits course page.

-Those wanting to benefit further from their excellent acclimatisation won over the last 6 days in the high mountains can have a couple of days off before doing our 2 day Ski Mont Blanc summit programme starting just after this programme, after a couple of rest days!
+Those wanting to benefit further from their excellent acclimatisation won over the last 6 days in the high mountains can have a couple of days off before doing our 3 day Ski Mont Blanc summit programme starting just after this programme, after a couple of rest days!

 Fitness, Ski, Touring & Mountaineering Experience – Pre-requirements